tristepin222/Labo-Master/labo-01-first-container/step-2-create-a-dockerfile-for-java.md

 Step 7/7 : CMD ["./mvnw", "spring-boot:run"]
  ---> Using cache
  ---> 910e5f0c8b1f
-Successfully built 910e5f0c8b1f
+Successfully built <yourImageId>
-Successfully tagged java-docker:dev
+Successfully tagged <yourRepository:yourTag>
 SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to dou ble check and reset permissions for sensitive files and directories.